2019: The feminist year ahead

 – Caroline Lambert, Director of Research, Policy and Advocacy

-The 2019 Election will also put women’s leadership in the spotlight, with several resignations of senior women MPs in recent months amid allegations of a negative culture for women.
+The 2019 Election will also put women’s leadership in the spotlight, following several resignations of senior women MPs last year amid allegations of a negative culture for women.
 IWDA’s work with women MPs in the region highlights the importance of cultural and structural shifts to enable more women to enter politics.

 Change is more than numbers – it’s also about reshaping notions of leadership.
 Women have the right to lead in all facets of society, in politics, in the workplace and across the community.
 Valuing this leadership – individual and collective – and linking leaders across contexts is a foundation for a more inclusive, sustainable future.”